jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/jacksonwoodard-fire-signoff.md

 |  3  | Shall send temperature data to the head unit if 176&deg; Fahrenheit has been reached. | Project Team |
 |  4  | Shall not be a distraction to the homeowner. | All External Stakeholders, Ethics, & Team Supervisor |

-<sup>1</sup> In order to determine if a fire has occurred in a room, the temperature sensor needs to be able to detect if the temperature has reached a minimum of 176&deg; Fahrenheit.
+<sup>1</sup> To determine if a fire has occurred in a room, the temperature sensor needs to be able to detect if the temperature has reached a minimum of 176&deg; Fahrenheit.
 This is because drywall in a house begins to deteriorate at 176&deg; Fahrenheit [1].

-<sup>2</sup> In order to actively monitor the temperature of a room, the ESP32 will need to read the data of the sensor every second.
+<sup>2</sup> To monitor the temperature of a room, the ESP32 will need to read the data of the sensor every second.
 If the temperature is recorded every second, the system will be able to detect if a fire has formed and warn the homeowner.

 <sup>3</sup> If the ESP32 reads in the data from the temperature sensor and the temperature is 176&deg; Fahrenheit or higher, the ESP32 needs to send the data to the head unit so the head unit can warn the homeowner.